 Through our exhibition Ray Harryhausen: Titan of Cinema, we have been celebrating the life, legacy and centenary of Ray Harryhausen, the filmmaking legend who changed the face of modern cinema.

-Titan of Cinema is an immersive exploration of the life, talent and impact of the man whose movie masterpieces like Jason and the Argonauts (1963) and The 7th Voyage of Sinbad (1958) inspired millions of childhoods and a whole generation of today’s greatest filmmakers.
-The exhibition opened last year and will continue at the Scottish National Gallery of Modern Art (Modern Two) when we reopen after lockdown.
+Titan of Cinema was an immersive exploration of the life, talent and impact of the man whose movie masterpieces like Jason and the Argonauts (1963) and The 7th Voyage of Sinbad (1958) inspired millions of childhoods and a whole generation of today’s greatest filmmakers.

 To accompany the exhibition, Ray’s daughter Vanessa Harryhausen has produced a landmark book which examines 100 creatures, mementoes and objects that mean the most to her, selected from Harryhausen’s incredible archive.
 The publication is packed with Vanessa’s personal stories that have never previously been heard or published before, from a life watching her father make his world-famous films.
 Some fascinating contributions also feature in the book, telling of working with Ray and his innovative techniques, from many of those who were inspired by him, including the film director John Landis, special effects legend Rick Baker and the actress Caroline Munro.

 In this feature, we share two extracts from Vanessa’s publication.
 One from Vanessa herself, on the Gwangi model from The Valley of Gwangi (1969), which also includes a contribution from model conservator Alan Friswell, and another from filmmaker John Landis on what The 7th Voyage of Sinbad means to him…

 Vanessa Harryhausen on the Gwangi model from The Valley of Gwangi (1969)